aurotripathy/IDS/README.md

 ### Introduction

 This project builds a neural-network based classifier on an intrusion detection dataset.
+Initial accuracy is at **89%** with ah two layer neural network.
 The intrusion detector is a learnt predictive model (a five-class classifier) capable of distinguishing between connections categorized as intrusions/attacks and normal connections.